GadgetAngel/j2filter_macro/README.md

 G0 X{(str_to_dict(position)).x} Y{(str_to_dict(position)).y} Z{(str_to_dict(position)).z} F{(str_to_dict(position)).f}
 ``

-By using my python function as a custom jinja2 filter I could now write the macro as follows:
+By using my python function as a custom jinja2 filter I could now write the macro by using the pipe character '|' as follows:

 ``
 {% set position = params.LIT %}